lweitkamp/triton_exercises/src/introduction/data_manipulating.md

 What you might often see is that regardless of the precision that comes in (if \\(A\\) is `torch.bfloat` or `torch.float16`), accumulation will be done in `tl.float32` to achieve the highest precision available.
 There is not much downside here since the accumulation is typically small in shape and the data requires is already loaded, so no memory bandwidth wasted here.

-## Type Annotations

 ## The Final Iterative Sum Kernel
 We can now load and store data and we have a way to keep track of accumulative sums of the blocks of a row.
 In case `N` is not divible by `BLOCK_N` we can load using a `boundary_check`.
 We can add this check in any case and see later what the cost of this check is during the optimization section.
-We've added type annotations to ensure XYZ.
 The final kernel is then as follows:

 ```python
 :::import torch